 If your employer tells you that employee activity, including your internet usage, will be tracked by the second, you could feel insecure.

-2. Privacy Invasion
+2. Fear of Privacy Invasion

 Skepticism around privacy is bound to pop up among employees on hearing of employee monitoring.